Ship measurements: Definitions

-Draft or draught (d) or (T) - The vertical distance from the bottom of the keel to the waterline.
-Used mainly to determine the minimum water depth for safe passage of a vessel and to calculate the vessels displacement (obtained from ships stability tables) so as to determine the mass of cargo on board.
+Draft or draught (d) or (T) – The vertical distance from the bottom of the keel to the waterline.
+Used mainly to determine the minimum water depth for safe passage of a vessel and to calculate the vessel's displacement (obtained from ship's stability tables) so as to determine the mass of cargo on board.

-Draft, Air - Air Draft/Draught is the distance from the water line to the highest point on a ship (including antennas) while it is loaded.
-Air draft is the minimum height a ship needs to pass under, while standard draft is the minimum depth a ship needs float over.
+Draft, Air – Air Draft/Draught is the distance from the water line to the highest point on a ship (including antennas) while it is loaded.
+Air draft is the minimum height a ship needs to pass under, while standard draft is the minimum depth a ship needs to float over.

-Length between perpendiculars - The distance between where the forward part cuts the waterline and the rudder post of the ship.
+Length between perpendiculars – The distance between where the forward part cuts the waterline and the rudder post of the ship.